-Below, I have gathered simple pieces of practical advice.
+Below, I have gathered simple habits that will keep you healthy.
 These are easy to fit into everyday life, and when combined, they will allow you to feel healthier, happier, and more energetic.

 Planning a diet around macronutrients like carbs, protein, and fat is not too complicated, but getting all your vitamins can be hard.
 As long as you eat a varied diet rich in fruits and vegetables, you should be covered.
-But as a bariatric patient, we know that the surgeries can alter your nutrient absorption.
-So it is important to take all your recommend vitamins after surgery.
+But as bariatric patients, we know that surgeries can alter your nutrient absorption.
+So it is important to take all your recommended vitamins after surgery.

 Regular exercise is crucial to a healthy lifestyle, but it isn’t enough.
 Building physical activity naturally into your day should also be a big focus.
 Reader’s Digest has a great list of suggestions on how to do this, from going on a 15-minute walk at lunchtime to doing small, easy strength exercises during daily tasks.